hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/ledger-initialization.md

 ## Preparation for Asset Transfer

-Follow the below instructions to prepare your networks for asset exchange tests.
+Follow the below instructions to prepare your networks for asset transfer tests.

 ### Initializing the Fabric Networks